 Learn about the most recent class admitted to Hamilton.

 Yes.
 If Hamilton is your first choice, you should apply under one of our Early Decision Plans.
 The admission deadlines for Early Decision are November 15 (Early Decision Plan I) or January 1 (Early Decision Plan II).
-Students may also convert their application to Early Decision Plan II anytime before January 25.
+Students may also convert their application to Early Decision Plan II anytime before February 1.
 Please note that Early Decision at Hamilton is a binding agreement.
 If accepted under one of our Early Decision Plans, a student must withdraw all other applications and make a commitment to enroll at Hamilton College.
 Failure to do so may jeopardize your admission to Hamilton as well as other colleges.